AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 ### Validate the Plug-ins

-Now let's make sure that the plug-ins are working the way that we expect.
+Now you can make sure that the plug-ins are working.

+**To validate the plugins**

 1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser
 1. Click the Debugger icon ![Open the Experience Cloud Debugger](../assets/images/analytics-debuggerIcon.png) to open the **[!UICONTROL Adobe Experience Cloud Debugger]**